Sevcoviz/Keratoacanthoma_spatial_transcriptomics/README.md

 - dataset loading and preprocessing (see ~/notebooks/00_initial_look_at_dataset.ipynb)

 ## Planned Features
-- Data preprocessing and quality control
+- Data preprocessing and quality control in python and R
 - Spatial gene expression visualization
 - Exploratory data analysis
 - Additional analyses as the project develops